 The Beban House is well known for its hauntings.

-In more recent years, the house has been used as a daycare, a mobile office for the RCMP, and home to Tourism Nanaimo.
-Most recently, it was the home of the local chapter of the Boys and Girls Club, as well as the current office of the Nanaimo Clippers.
-The hauntings centre around a young Chinese servant who was accidentally killed in the house while employed by the Beban family.
+In recent years, the house has been used as a daycare, a mobile office for the RCMP, and a home to Tourism Nanaimo.
+Most recently, it was the home of the local chapter of the Boys and Girls Club and the current office of the Nanaimo Clippers.

-Unexplained phenomenon at Beban House includes:
+The unexplained phenomenon at Beban House includes:

-- Hearing a ball bounce down the stairs late at night
+• Hearing a ball bounce down the stairs late at night

-- Filing cabinet drawers opening on their own
+• Filing cabinet drawers opening on their own

-- Keys going missing
+• Keys going missing

-- Locked doors and windows opening on their own
+• Locked doors and windows opening on their own

-- Sounds of teacups clanking
+• Sounds of teacups clanking

-- Chatter being heard when the house was empty
+• Chatter being heard when the house was empty

-- Children playing with a small boy whom adults cannot see (sightings happened while the daycare inhabited the house)
+• Children playing with a small boy whom adults cannot see (sightings happened while the daycare inhabited the house)

-- Water taps turning on by themselves
+• Water taps turning on by themselves.

-- An apparition of a woman
+• An apparition of a woman

-- A cat escaping a locked room
+• A cat escaping a locked room

-- A strange and eerie feeling of being watched when entering the basement
+• A strange and eerie feeling of being watched when entering the basement

 Sources: